<< Our Photo Pages >> Peyre Hicade de Payolle - Standing Stone (Menhir) in France in Midi:Hautes-Pyrénées (65)

 Castanea would like to visit

-TheCaptain visited on 8th Sep 2005 - their rating: Cond: 3 Amb: 5 Access: 4 I spent hours looking for this, largely because walking around here in such a beautiful part of the world and the wonderful scenery is such a great pleasure.
-The stone is somewhere to the south of the Lac de Payolle, and its holiday complex.
-There is even a 2 hour circular walk signposted and named Peyre Hicade.
-But to properly find the stone takes a lot of doing, and it is not actually passed by the named walking trail !
+This stone is to the south of the Lac de Payolle, and its holiday complex, up the valley towards Artigous.
+There is a 2 hour circular walk signposted and named Peyre Hicade, but to properly find the stone without any other information takes a lot of doing, as it is not actually passed by the named walking trail !

 After a very long time of looking, to start with I wasnt totally sure that I found the real stone, but the one I found at least looks like a proper menhir, and not a natural fallen rock.